EWC-consortium/eudi-wallet-rulebooks-and-schemas/rulebooks/rb004_idproofing-etsi461.md

 2. a reference to identity attributes data scheme and to a generic issuance and verification process
 3. and Trust Infrastructure integration.

-The etsi standard provides different types of identification processes (in presence, based on a videocall with an operator, or in self mode) and authentication mechanisms (like eid and using a qualified signature) : in this rulebook we focus on those identification processes based on identity documents because this represents a transposition from physical to digital world.
+The ETSI standard provides different types of identification processes (in presence, based on a videocall with an operator, or in self mode) and authentication mechanisms (like eid and using a qualified signature) : in this rulebook we focus on those identification processes based on identity documents because this represents a transposition from physical to digital world.
 This is the case for instance of the PhotoID credential, that is a transposition of a passport to a credential form.

 [Topic 10/23](https://github.com/eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/blob/main/docs/annexes/annex-2/annex-2-high-level-requirements.md#a2310-topic-10---issuing-a-pid-or-attestation-to-the-eudi-wallet) in the ARF 1.4 specifies that attestation must be issued in the [SD-JWT VC] format, among others.
 This rulebook supports the [SD-JWT VC] requirements.